Static vs. Dynamic Testing: What’s the Difference Between Them

 Requires many meetingsSignificantly fewer meetings required

-Before that, we talked about testing purely from an engineering point of view.
-But as you know, business expediency drives engineers.
-Business interests are paramount.
-So, what is the price of each of the two types of testing?
+Up to this point, we talked about testing purely from an engineering perspective.
+But, as you know, engineers are driven by business expediency – business interests come first.
+So what’s the price of each of these two types of testing?

-In our recent blog post, we looked at the topic of goal setting and cost management.
-We advise you to read it to better navigate the overall case.
-There we’ve summarized vital KPIs to evaluate your QA performance:
+In our recent blog post, we took a deep dive into the topic of goal setting and cost management.
+If you’ve not read it, we highly recommend checking it out to better navigate this space.
+To sum it up, there are five KPIs to measure your QA performance, including:

 • Number of active defects found